Okipa/laravel-brickables/README.md

 $registeredBrickables = Brickables::getAll();
 ```

-Get all the brickables that can be added to an Eloquent model:
+Get all the brickables that are allowed to be added to an Eloquent model:

 ```php
 $additionableBrickables = Brickables::getAdditionableTo($page);